Your Challenge Today:

 Time equals life;

 therefore, waste your time and waste your life,

 or master your time and master your life.

 Mastering your time and setting long-term goals has many health benefits!

 - When you have a clear road-map of smart goals, you can make decisions more easily.
-Simply because you know where you are going, it is much easier to know whether something is worth doing or not.
-You have clarity when making decisions and this also helps to know when to use the polite “NO thank you for thinking of me, I am going to have to pass on that opportunity.”
+Just because you know where you are going, it is much easier to tell whether something is worth doing or not.
+You have clarity when making decisions, and this also helps to know when to use the polite “NO thank you for thinking of me, I am going to have to pass on that opportunity.”

-- You can achieve something great, a life-long desire such as playing an instrument, completing a Phd, building your dream home.
-Achieving something great, special and specatacular takes time and energy.
+- You can achieve something great, a life-long desire such as playing an instrument, completing a Ph.D., building your dream home.
+Making something great, special and spectacular takes time and energy.
 Getting up to speed and building momentum may take years of effort and commitment.
-Without long-term goals to keep your efforts aligned your time may feel fragmented and without purpose.
-It is a sense of purpose of achieving something larger than ourselves which provides the spiritual satisfaction that feeds our soul and warms our heart.
+Without long-term goals to keep your strengths aligned your time may feel fragmented and without purpose.
+It is a sense of purpose of achieving something more significant than ourselves which provides the spiritual satisfaction that feeds our soul and warms our heart.

 Setting Long-term Goals

 Now that we have discussed some of the body, mind and spirit benefits of long-term goals, let’s look at a few guidelines to master your time and success:

 - Realize that goal setting and working long-term is a process.
 Setting goals – especially long-term ones – takes time and careful consideration.
 It’s not something you can accomplish in one day; it’s your blueprint, take your time.
 There is no need to rush, and it’s best to stay flexible with your plan ~ it will likely change as you learn and grow.